To make this website work, we log user data. By using Shephard's online services, you agree to our Privacy Policy, including cookie policy.

 •

-Collaborative Combat Aircraft (CCA) [USAF]
+Collaborative Combat Aircraft (CCA) (Increment 1) [USAF]

 Snapshot

 The USAF's collaborative combat aircraft (CCA) programme aims to acquire a single or family of attritable UAVs with significant autonomous capabilities and the ability to work closely with crewed combat aircraft.
-These platforms will work alongside six-generation fighters; therefore, the programme falls under the USAF's Next Generation Air Dominance (NGAD) initiative.
+These platforms will work alongside sixth-generation fighters; therefore, the programme falls under the USAF's Next Generation Air Dominance (NGAD) initiative.

-In January 2024, the USAF awarded contracts to Anduril, Boeing, General Atomics, Lockheed Martin, and Northrop Grumman to design aircraft for this project.
+In January 2024, the USAF awarded contracts to Anduril, Boeing, General Atomics, Lockheed Martin, and Northrop Grumman to design aircraft for the first increment of the project.
 Three months later, in April, Anduril and GA-ASI were selected to advance in the CCA effort and were tasked with producing detailed designs and production representative test aircraft.
-The critical design review was completed in late 2024, with maiden prototype CCA flights planned for 2025.

 Annual expenditure